github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 ---------------------

 Below is a description of the columns for each extensible predicate.
-Sources, Sinks, Summaries and Neutrals are commonly known as Models.
+Sources, sinks, summaries and neutrals are commonly known as models.
 The semantics of many of the columns of the extensible predicates are shared.

 The shared columns are: